pattern

 involving the cooperation or agreement of two political parties, especially those usually opposed to each other, to achieve a common goal or outcome

-Ex: The president 's call bipartisan unity resonated , leading to collaborative efforts in passing key healthcare reforms .
+Ex: The president 's call for bipartisan unity resonated , leading to collaborative efforts in passing key healthcare reforms .

 daily words